surniaulula/wpsso/README.md

 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-does-wpsso-find-detect-select-images/">How does WPSSO Core find / detect / select images?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-does-wpsso-find-detect-select-videos/">How does WPSSO Core find / detect / select videos?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/w3c-says-there-is-no-attribute-property/">W3C says "there is no attribute 'property'"</a></li>
-<li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/what-is-the-difference-between-the-free-and-pro-versions/">What is the difference between the Free and Pro versions?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/why-are-some-html-elements-missing-misaligned-different/">Why are some HTML elements missing / misaligned / different?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/why-does-facebook-play-videos-instead-of-linking-them/">Why does Facebook play videos instead of linking them?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/why-does-facebook-show-the-wrong-image-text/">Why does Facebook show the wrong image / text?</a></li>